Introduction to the Terminal

 User Account That Owns the Terminal Process

-The process is owned by the user that is logged in to the operating system and is running the Terminal program (iristerm.exe).
+The process is owned by the user that is logged in to Windows and is running the Terminal program (iristerm.exe).

 Also, all environment variables and shared drive letter designations are those defined by the user that is running the Terminal.